Vikash15081999/Student-Library-management/README.md

 * email1.html is file which contains header image of mail content.

-* To add User Email ID verification and also add send mail facility if User has forgot his/her password.You have to add your library server mail ID (that is your choice) and password in necessary place in "library server.py" code.
+* To add User Email ID verification and also add send mail facility if User has forgot his/her password.You have to add your library server mail ID (that is your choice) and its password in necessary place in "library server.py" code.

 * It is not necessary to add server mail ID and its password,it is based on your choice.